Our expertise is workplace culture

 Lisa Ryan

-Lisa Ryan – Lead Consultant
+Lisa Ryan – Partner

 Lisa brings to the team three decades of experience working in organisational culture, systems change and leadership for social impact.
 Lisa has worked with EB&Co on a range of high-impact projects, including most recently the Review of Bullying, Sexual Harassment and Sexual Assault in the NSW Parliament; and the review of gendered barriers to promotion within the NSW Police Force.